adamthedash/game_engine/design/devlog.md

 It took me most of the day messing around with math edge cases, but I have it in a reasonably good state.
 [This video](https://www.youtube.com/watch?v=8JJ-4JgR7Dg) helped me take a step back and think about it more fundamentally.
 I still have one issue which makes me clip on the edges of adjacent blocks when looking at them (Eg. walking along the ground when looking steeply down).
 I know why this is happening, but don't yet have a great solution to it.
 For now I'm going to clean up what I've got and return to it next time.

+## Day 26
+I got the last piece of the collision detection sorted out.
+It took a while, but in the end I have a result that I'm very happy with.
+The new collision detection works at very high speeds and works proactively rather than retroactively, so should avoid a lot of weirdness like players being able to bug their way through blocks.
+[Here's a demo video](https://youtu.be/0y0xPB7ZTyM).
+(Note to future me: do a proper in-depth writeup of how this works, because the resources out there clearly didn't make it easy for me.)